- What is the CSFP?

 For the address and telephone number of the State Distributing Agency that administers the program in any of the States listed above, click on the applicable State above.

 6. What foods are provided to participants?
-Food packages include a variety of foods, such as infant formula and cereal, nonfat dry and ultra high temperature fluid milk, juice, farina, oats, ready-to-eat cereal, rice, pasta, peanut butter, dry beans, canned meat or poultry or fish, and canned fruits and vegetables.
-For a list of foods available for CSFP for FY 2011, visit the CSFP website at: www.fns.usda.gov/sites/default/files/csfpfoods.pdf.
+Food packages include a variety of foods, such as nonfat dry and ultra high temperature fluid milk, juice, farina, oats, ready-to-eat cereal, rice, pasta, peanut butter, dry beans, canned meat, poultry or fish, and canned fruits and vegetables.
+USDA maintains a List of Foods Available for CSFP.